Who I Am

-I am currently a PhD student in the Human-Computer Interaction Institute at Carnegie Mellon University.
-I am advised by Drs.
-Justine Cassell and Amy Ogan, and I currently work in the ArticuLab, studying the impact of social relationships on learning.
+I am currently a PhD student in the Human-Computer Interaction Institute at Carnegie Mellon University, working in the ArticuLab, where I am advised by Justine Cassell and Amy Ogan.

-Prior to that, I graduated from the University of Maryland with a Masters of Education and a Bachelors of Arts in Language and Literature, and taught for several years at a public high school in Maryland.
+Before coming to CMU, I completed a M.S. in Digital Media at Georgia Tech, advised by Ian Bogost.
+I graduated from the University of Maryland with a Masters of Education and a Bachelors in English Language and Literature, and I taught at a public high school in Maryland for several years.